TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

 - GPT 4.1 mini
   - Quick test of new prompting.
   - Seems like model oscillates between the same responses.
   - Fixed prompt to say don't repeat the same transformation... need to re-run.
+Seems not to repeat any more now (although re-run was with images).

 Test #2:
 Objective: To try to get a better signal to noise ratio on o3, by using the arc agi 1 splits.